middlebury/college-handbook/content/i-policies-for-all/appropriate-use/info-tech.md

 ITS will notify the senior leader about a pending need for authorization.
 The senior leader is responsible for weighing the needs of Middlebury against the privacy interests of the individual, in the context of applicable legal restrictions, and may take into consideration technological tools utilizing non-consumptive or data analytical techniques.
 Senior leaders may consult with the General Counsel and others as needed.
 Information provided under this exception will be limited to the information that is necessary to effectuate the institution’s purpose and must be maintained as confidential to the maximum extent possible.

 B.  Emergencies: Emergency access to information needed to reduce a serious threat to a person’s health or safety may be authorized by an appropriate member of the Senior Leadership Group, who is responsible for notifying appropriate offices after the emergency has resolved of the actions taken.
-Notice will ordinarily be given to an identified user within a reasonable period of time, although Middlebury may exercise discretion in such notifications.</span>
+Notice will ordinarily be given to an identified user within a reasonable period of time, although Middlebury may exercise discretion in such notifications.

 Questions about this policy and its application should be directed to the Assistant Vice President for ITS and/or the Executive Vice President for Finance and Administration, or the General Counsel.